engin100/950/labs/lab-7-prelab.md

 - All other traces = 15 mil
 - NOTE: The other traces can be thinner if needed, but keep the power lines as thick as possible to ensure excessive current doesn’t burn them off.

-### Design Rules

-- All below are minimum values
-- 6 mil trace clearance (minimum solder mask sliver)
-- 6 mil trace width
-    - Under Routing
-- 13 mil drill size (hole size)
-- 7 mil annular ring
-    - You might need to create a New Rule for this one

 ## Submission